Pine Mountain Settlement School: Uses

 Pine Mountain Settlement School developed as a rural example of the urban settlement movement, which established institutions such as Hull House in Chicago, to provide education and social services to the new populations of immigrants and migrants in the cities.
 The school has served many purposes since its founding in 1913, more than a century ago.
 It continues to operate primarily as an educational institution.

 From 1913 to 1930, Pine Mountain served as a boarding school for children of elementary and middle school age.

 In 1930, Pine Mountain was adapted as a boarding high school, encouraging vocational and artistic development for students from the Appalachian region, as well as academics.

 In 1937, a pack horse library (part of the WPA Travelling Libraries) and community services program was headquartered at Pine Mountain.

 In 1949, Pine Mountain and the Harlan County educational system began to jointly operate an elementary school as part of the county public school system.

 In the 1970s, Pine Mountain began to focus its efforts on environmental education.

 In addition to operating as an educational institution, Pine Mountain Settlement School has served its community in other ways.
 For example, during Pine Mountain's time as a high school, it sponsored Work Experience Training.
 This was focused on providing job training to men and helping them find employment.

 Pine Mountain has also operated as a farm, health clinic, and a hospital.
 It has supported local music and craft initiatives such as Fireside Industries.
 Today, in addition to cultural and environmental education, Pine Mountain Settlement School offers agricultural, culinary, and arts and crafts programming for adults and students.

 Relationship with Alpha Sigma Tau

 Alpha Sigma Tau Sorority adopted Pine Mountain Settlement School in 1945 as its national philanthropy.
+The partnership lasted 71 years until its conclusion in 2016.

-Members of alumnae and collegiate chapters and colonies of Alpha Sigma Tau raise money annually for Pine Mountain Settlement School.
-The Sorority supports Pine Mountain Settlement School through the Alpha Sigma Tau National Foundation, Inc.
+Members of alumnae and collegiate chapters and colonies of Alpha Sigma Tau raised money annually for Pine Mountain Settlement School.
+The Sorority supported Pine Mountain Settlement School through the Alpha Sigma Tau National Foundation, Inc.